backbonecabal/ycabal-docs/docs.any.sender/client/README.md

 {
-    "relayTransaction": RelayTransaction, // the same as the input tx "id": string, // an id for this transaction, created by hashing the relay transaction "receiptSignature": string, // a signature from any.sender to prove the job was accepted "wait": function(confirmations: number): TransactionReceipt { ... }; // it waits until the transaction is mined.
+    "relayTransaction": RelayTransaction, // the same as the input tx "id": string, // an id for this transaction, created by hashing the relay transaction "receiptSignature": string, // a signature from Backbone Cabal to prove the job was accepted "wait": function(confirmations: number): TransactionReceipt { ... }; // it waits until the transaction is mined.
 Returns a normal transaction receipt.
 }
 ```